shaylasry/HypernymDetection/readme.md

 Instead of acquiring an annotated set from WordNet or manually annotate randomly-selected pairs.
 We used provided hypernym.txt file - composed of word pairs and their annotations (True - the second word is a hypernym of the first word, False - the second word is not a hypernym of the first word).
+**The application works with every file with the same structure as hypernym.txt.
+**

-- There is no implementation for evaluation of the extracted features, as described at section 4.
+There is no implementation for evaluation of the extracted features, as described at section 4.
-- There is no implementation for the simple classifiers, described at the second part of the second paragraph of section 5.
+There is no implementation for the simple classifiers, described at the second part of the second paragraph of section 5.
-- There is no implementation for the usage of coordinate terms (Section 6).
+There is no implementation for the usage of coordinate terms (Section 6).

 ------------